Rider Profile

 Biography:

-Two-time road World Champion Remco Evenepoel, born January 25, 2000 in Aalst, Belgium, turned professional with QuickStep in 2019, moving directly from the junior ranks to the WorldTour.
-His dominance at junior level rapidly transferred to the pro ranks.
+Three-time world champion and double Olympic champion Remco Evenepoel, born January 25, 2000 in Aalst, Belgium, turned professional with QuickStep in 2019, going straight from the junior ranks to the WorldTour.
 In his debut season, Evenepoel won the Clásica San Sebastián and the European time trial title, as well as a silver medal in the time trial at the UCI Road World Championships.

 Evenepoel continued in a similar vein in 2020, winning the Vuelta a San Juan, Volta ao Algarve, Vuelta a Burgos and Tour de Pologne, but his season was cut short by a dramatic crash at Il Lombardia that left him with a fractured pelvis.

-In 2023 Evenepoel continued to showcase his versatility with a second world title, this time in the individual time trial.
+In 2023, Evenepoel continued to showcase his versatility with a second elite world title, this time in the individual time trial.
 He also added a second victory at Liège-Bastogne-Liège, won the overall at the UAE Tour and won five stages across two Grand Tours, including the mountains classification at the Vuelta a España.
-For his achievements, he won a third 'Crystal Bike' award as the best male Belgian cyclist for the 2023 season.

-Evenepoel's focus turned to his Tour de France debut in 2024 with the Olympic Games a second major goal for the year.
-He began the season with a bang, winning the Figueira Champions Classic with a 55km solo breakaway, then went on to win the overall Volta ao Algarve thanks to his time trial on stage 4.
+For 2024, Evenepoel's focus turned to his Tour de France debut and the Olympic games.
+He started the year with a bang, winning the Figueira Champions Classic and then the overall Volta ao Algarve thanks to his time trial on stage 4.
 Evenepoel lost Paris-Nice to Matteo Jorgenson by 30 seconds but won the final stage and the points and mountains classifications.
 He crashed during the Itzulia Basque Country and broke his collarbone.

-He returned to win the time trial at the Critérium du Dauphiné before making his Tour de France debut.
+He returned in time for his Tour de France debut.
 He won the stage 7 time trial and was as high as second overall, but was passed by defending champion Jonas Vingegaard in the final week, and finished third behind Tadej Pogačar.

 Key results